-In Tesla’s financial press release it shows the surprise, “Automotive revenue for Q3 included $31 million of powertrain sales primarily to Daimler for the Mercedes-Benz B Class Electric Drive.
-It also included $93 million of regulatory credit’s, including $76 million of Zero Emission Vehicle (ZEV) credit’s.
+Tesla ZEV – In Tesla’s financial press release it shows the surprise, “Automotive revenue for Q3 included $31 million of powertrain sales primarily to Daimler for the Mercedes-Benz B Class Electric Drive.
+It also included $93 million of regulatory credits, including $76 million of Zero Emission Vehicle (ZEV) credits.
 ZEV credit revenue was much higher than expected as we closed additional contracts with several OEMs.”

 Elon Musk on demand and sales:

-50,000 unit’s, 50 percent rise, annually with “high confidence” is what Musk is willing to commit to for 2015 sales, “geographically it is difficult to extrapolate the dual motor (AWD) and auto-pilot “because there are some people that are waiting for all-wheel drive”
+50,000 unit’s, 50 percent rise, annually with “high confidence” is what Musk is willing to commit to for 2015 sales, “geographically it is difficult to extrapolate the dual-motor (AWD) and auto-pilot “because there are some people that are waiting for an all-wheel-drive”

 Some of the demand questions left Musk explaining how the orders and deliveries took place and why orders are not a true measure of demand.